aadeschamps/recipe_app/README.md

 * Share recipes with others
 * "Fork" recipes with the ability to suggest to someone a way to better their recipe
 * "Branch" recipes in git fashion
+* Take notes on recipes "possibly a phone app that takes "

 ## Possible Technologies to use